farbod-norouzi/Zipper/README.md

 # Zipper
 With this program you can save your important files behind other files!
-To learn how to use the program, first see the seeme.zip file
+To learn how to use the program, first see the seeme.zip file.

 # OS Required
 - Linux